 I really wanted to do a DMZ tour during my short time in Seoul, but when the hostel owner tried to book it for me, they were already sold out for the next few weeks.
 I’m all for spontaneous planning most of the time, but in this case, pre-booking in advance would have helped.
 So that’s a helpful tip for you if you’re interested in seeing the DMZ—book at least a week in advance.
-A couple popular tour companies that you can book with are JSA Tour and the Panmunjeom Travel Center.
+I recommend going with this company ($65), as they have the best reviews of any of the options.

 Here’s a breakdown of some popular attractions in South Korea and their respective costs: